-- 07. No development shall commence until the Planning Authority has approved in writing the terms of appointment by the Company of an independent Ecological Clerk of Works (ECoW) in consultation with SNH and SEPA.
+- 07. No development shall commence until the Planning Authority has approved in writing the terms of appointment by the Company of an independent Environmental Clerk of Works (ECoW).
 The terms of appointment shall: - a.
-Impose a duty to monitor compliance with the ecological and hydrological commitments in the Environmental Statement and Additional Environmental Information lodged in support of the application, the Construction and Environmental Management Plan, the Habitat Management Plan approved in accordance with condition 20, and other plans approved in terms of condition 13.
-(The works required to be carried out in accordance with the plans referred to in this paragraph are hereafter referred to as "the ECoW works"); - Require the ECoW to report to the Company's nominated construction project manager any incidences of non-compliance with the ECoW works at the earliest practical opportunity;
+Impose a duty to monitor compliance with the ecological and hydrological commitments in the Environmental Impact Assessment Report dated March 2020 lodged in support of the application, the Construction and Environmental Management Plan and the Habitat Management Plan approved.
+(The works required to be carried out in accordance with the plans referred to in this paragraph are hereafter referred to as "the ECoW works"); - b.
+Require the ECoW to report to the Company's nominated construction project manager any incidences of non-compliance with the ECoW works at the earliest practical opportunity; - c.

-- c.
 Require the ECoW to submit a monthly report to the Planning Authority summarising works undertaken on site; and - d.
 Require the ECoW to report to the Planning Authority any incidences of noncompliance with the ECoW works at the earliest practical opportunity.

-The ECoW shall be appointed on the approved terms throughout the period from Commencement of Development, throughout any period of tree felling, construction activity and during any period of post construction restoration works approved in terms of condition 37.
+The ECoW shall be appointed on the approved terms throughout the period from Commencement of Development, throughout any period of tree felling, construction activity and during any period of post construction restoration works approved in terms of condition 30.

-No later than 18 months prior to decommissioning of the Development or the expiration of the section 36 consent (whichever is the earlier), the Company shall submit to the Planning Authority for approval, in consultation with SNH and SEPA, details of the terms of appointment by the Company of an independent ECoW throughout the decommissioning, restoration and aftercare phases of the Development.
-The ECoW shall be appointed on the approved terms throughout the decommissioning, restoration and aftercare phases.
+No later than 18 months prior to decommissioning of the Development or the expiration of the section 36 consent (whichever is the earlier), the Company shall submit to the Planning Authority for approval, in consultation with SEPA, details of the terms of appointment by the Company of an independent ECoW throughout the decommissioning, restoration and aftercare phases of the Development.
+The ECoW shall be appointed on the approved terms throughout the decommissioning, restoration and aftercare phases of the Development.